janwilmake/uithub.chat/navigation.js.md

-create a html with tailwindcss script with a navigation on the left and context interface on the right (75%):
+Create a html with tailwindcss script with a navigation on the left and context interface on the right (75%):

 left: navigation: